Andrea-Bertarione/berta-forge-ecosystem/README.md

 # berta-forge-ecosystem
-The custom backend system that will encapsulate all my new projects, such as Auth system
+The custom backend system that will encapsulate all my new projects.
+It will provide many services that can help me make new projects using a single backend api.

 ## Services
 - Custom data storage